edaehn/bitsgalore.github.io/_posts/2020-04-30-iso-iec-ts-22424-standard-on-epub3-preservation.md

 > EPUB Open Container Format (OCF) SHALL be used to describe the structure of \[sic\] EPUB publication.

-Again, this is true for *any* valid EPUB file, so why is this even included in this standard?
+Again, this is true for *any* valid EPUB file, so why is this included in this standard?

 ### OAIS packages (again!)

 The final two chapters of Part 2 are about the structure and content of OAIS Submission Information Packages.
-But OAIS information packages are already discussed at length in Part 1 (even though that discussion probably shouldn't be there to begin with!), so why is this subject even revisited here?
+But OAIS information packages are already discussed at length in Part 1 (even though that discussion probably shouldn't be there to begin with!), so why is this subject revisited here?

 ## Summary and discussion